Sedin-hemakumar/Documentation/README.md

 Your workflow sends the token to:

-==>AWS Security Token Service (STS)
+==>AWS Security Token Service (STS)<br>

 STS is responsible for issuing temporary AWS credentials.<br>
-This proves the workflow is trusted and coming from your exact repository.
+This proves the workflow is trusted and coming from your exact repository.<br>

 # 4️⃣ AWS STS Verifies the JWT

-AWS checks:
+AWS checks:<br>
 ✔ The signature<br>
 Must match GitHub’s OIDC signing key.<br>
 ✔ The audience<br>
-Token must be intended for AWS STS:
+Token must be intended for AWS STS:<br>
 ```
 "aud": "sts.amazonaws.com"

 ```
 ✔ The IAM Role Trust Policy
-Your IAM role must allow GitHub OIDC access, like:
+Your IAM role must allow GitHub OIDC access, like:<br>
 ```
 "Federated": "arn:aws:iam::<account-id>:oidc-provider/token.actions.githubusercontent.com"
 ```
 And conditions such as repo & branch restrictions.<br>
-If ANYTHING is wrong → AWS rejects the request.
+If ANYTHING is wrong → AWS rejects the request.<br>

 # 5️⃣ AWS Returns Temporary Credentials

-If the token is valid, AWS STS gives:
+If the token is valid, AWS STS gives:<br>
 ```
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY